mindylindsey/art-of-agility/docs/measuring/velocity.md

 the team is established.
 Once established, the team’s velocity should be fairly stable.
 The amount of work that they can complete should be predictable.
 Decreases in velocity should be evaluated to determine whether process changes are needed to reestablish team performance.

-Velocity cannot be used to compare the performance of two different scrum teams.
+However, velocity cannot be used to compare the performance of two different scrum teams.
 Each team has its own view of how to assign story points to a given story.
 The criteria that a team uses should be consistent within the team but may not be comparable to the criteria used by another team.